yezyilomo/state-pool/README.md

 ReactDOM.render(UserInfo, document.querySelector("#root"));
 ```
 From the code above, when you click `Reset Store` button `store.clear` will remove all global states from the store and create them again by executing `initializeStore`.
-This might come in handy when you need to clear all data when user logs out of the application.
+This might come in handy when you need to clear all data when user logs out of your application.

 **NOTE:** both `store.remove` and `store.clear` when executed causes all components subscribed to global states which are removed to rerender.